demisto/content/Packs/ZeroTrustAnalyticsPlatform/Integrations/ZeroTrustAnalyticsPlatform/README.md

-Zero Trust Analytics Platform (ZTAP) is the underlying investigation platform and user interface for CriticalStart's MDR service.
+Zero Trust Analytics Platform (ZTAP) is the underlying investigation platform and user interface for Critical Start's MDR service.
 This integration was integrated and tested with version 2021-06-25 of ZeroTrustAnalyticsPlatform

 ## Configure ZeroTrustAnalyticsPlatform on Cortex XSOAR